 The default we recommend as a starting point: 40% interview performance, 25% culture and values, 20% comp fit, 15% team readiness.
 Weights are configurable per role.
 An executive hire might invert culture and interview weights.
 An urgent backfill for a departing engineer pushes team readiness toward 30%.

 The confidence score is not a hire/pass verdict.
 It is a conversation starter.
 A 'Hire' at 62% confidence and a 'Hire' at 91% are different artifacts.
 The 62% says the data points are fighting each other — strong interviews against a 20%-over-band comp ask, or a strong candidate going to a team already on fumes.
-That is the nuance that disappears the moment someone says 'I liked them' and the room nods.
+That nuance disappears the moment someone says 'I liked them' and the room nods.

 | Signal | IC Engineer | Engineering Manager | Executive | Urgent Backfill |